Vinschool pioneers in training students 21st century skills

 Tuesday, 18/04/2017, 13:04 (GMT+7)

 In the context of our rapidly changing world and the impacts of the fourth industrial revolutionwith the integration of technology and automation into our daily life and the use of artificial intelligence (AI) we are witnessing the evolution of industries, some of which may even cease to exist in the future.
-Aware of the necessary changes, Vinschool, a pioneer education system in Vietnam, set forth a new training program with the goal of equipping students with 21st century competences to help form solid fundamental skills that will enable our students to later meet the demands of employment that have never existed before.
+Aware of the necessary changes, Vinschool, a pioneer in education in Vietnam, set forth a new training program with the goal of equipping students with 21st century competences to help form solid fundamental skills that will enable our students to later meet the demands of employment that have never existed before.

 The highlight of the conference was the presentation by international education expert Lance G King, who have written many books on teaching students skills, among which his book on 21st century skills for the IB program is currently being used in over 3000 schools in 150 countries around the world.
 In this widely used book, Mr, King provided key information on 21st century skills as well as ways to help students develop these skills through education programs both in school and at home.